Howard Phillips (activist): Role in formation of the New Right

 Phillips played an instrumental role in the leadership of the New Right, and in the founding of the religious right in the 1970s.
 He worked with fellow conservatives Paul Weyrich of The Heritage Foundation and both former Christian Voice co-activists Richard Viguerie and Terry Dolan to persuade the Reverend Jerry Falwell to form the Moral Majority, and helped Judie Brown form the American Life League.

 Later, Phillips continued to support the New Right by helping found the Council for National Policy with Dr. Tim LaHaye.

 U.S. Taxpayers Party/Constitution Party

-Phillips was one of the founders of the U.S. Taxpayers Party (which changed its name to the Constitution Party in 1999), a third party associated with conservative, pro-life issues, and constitutional government ideas on both social and fiscal issues.
+Phillips was one of the founders of the U.S. Taxpayers Party (which changed its name to the Constitution Party in 1999), a third party associated with conservative, anti-abortion issues, and constitutional government ideas on both social and fiscal issues.
 He was that party's presidential candidate in the 1992, 1996 and 2000 elections for U.S. president.